markrebec/gisture/README.md

 ## TODO

 * Specs
-* Support for specifying a version of a gist
 * Better support for gists with multiple files
 * Allow sources other than gists, like repos containing one-off scripts, generic github blobs, local files, etc.